jeanbza/git-go-logictree/README.md

 ##### Unserialize From Mysql To Go

 The function that deals with this is called [unserializeRawTree](https://github.com/jadekler/git-go-logictree/blob/master/app/home/unserialize.go#L71).
 This function assumes a set of conditions pulled from mysql ordered by the LEFT column ascending.
 It iterates through the conditions, popping conditions off and creating the tree until the conditions are empty.

-So, we touch each condition only once - this function runs in O(n).
+The two sides to the equation:

+- Pop each condition from the array - `O(n)`
+- Insert each condition into a *non-binary, unbalanced* tree.
+In the worst case, we assume a left-leaning tree.
+Each item must traverse over each item previously inserted.
+Therefore, the traversal operations per condition are `1+2+...+(n-1)+n`.
+This series converges to `(1/2)n(n+1)`, which gives us `O(n^2)`.

+Finally, we see that the time complexity is `O(n)+O(n^2) = O(n^2)`.

 ##### Unserialize From Frontend * To Go